apache/mesos/docs/frameworks.md

 * [Alluxio](http://alluxio.org) is a memory-centric distributed storage system enabling reliable data sharing at memory-speed across cluster frameworks.
 * [Cassandra](https://github.com/mesosphere/cassandra-mesos) is a performant and highly available distributed database.
 Linear scalability and proven fault-tolerance on commodity hardware or cloud infrastructure make it the perfect platform for mission-critical data.
+* [Ceph](https://github.com/vivint-smarthome/ceph-on-mesos) is a resilient, auto-healing, general purpose, open-source distributed storage solution.
+It provides mountable block storage, object storage API (S3 / Swift APIs supported), and a distributed file system (CephFS).
+While the framework is young, Ceph itself is mature and there are multitudes of large scale deployments.
 * [ElasticSearch](https://github.com/mesos/elasticsearch) is a distributed search engine.
 Mesos makes it easy to run and scale.
 * [Hypertable](https://code.google.com/p/hypertable/wiki/Mesos) is a high performance, scalable, distributed storage and processing system for structured and unstructured data.
 * [MrRedis](https://github.com/mesos/mr-redis) MrRedis is a Mesos framework for provisioning [Redis](http://redis.io/) in-memory cache instances.
 The scheduler provides auto Redis master election, auto recovery of Redis slaves and comes with the CLI and a UI.